afnan/dxipher-js/README.md

 Reference Managers are software tools used to organise research work.
 We aim to tackle the vast Reference Manager format types that exist i.e. bibtex, f1000, XML.

 By parsing all formats into JSON, we alleviate the need to for JSON based storage and point-to-point conversion i.e. Bibtex to JSON to XML.

+The project was forked from [devisle](https://github.com/devisle/reference-js) and has been extended to support other file formats.

 ## 🏁 Getting Started <a name = "getting_started"></a>